signalvine/scala-style-guide/README.md

 We mostly follow Java's and Scala's standard naming conventions.

-- Classes, traits, objects should follow Java class convention, i.e. CamelCase style with the first letter capitalized.
+#### :white_check_mark: Classes, traits, objects should follow Java class convention

+i.e. CamelCase style with the first letter capitalized.

   ```scala
   class ClusterManager

   trait Expression
   ```

-- Packages should follow Java package naming conventions, i.e. all-lowercase ASCII letters.
+#### :white_check_mark: Packages should follow Java package naming conventions

+i.e. all-lowercase ASCII letters.

   ```scala
   package com.signalvine.service
   ```

-- Methods/functions should be named in camelCase style.
+#### :white_check_mark: Methods/functions should be named in camelCase style.

-- Constants should be all uppercase letters and be put in a companion object
+#### :warning: Constants should be all uppercase letters and be put in a companion object
   ```scala
   object Configuration {
     val DEFAULT_PORT = 10000
   }
   ```

-- Enums should be CamelCase with first letter capitalized.
+#### :warning: Enums should be CamelCase with first letter capitalized.

-- Annotations should also follow Java convention, i.e. CamelCase with first letter capitalized.
+#### :white_check_mark: Annotations should also follow Java convention

+i.e. CamelCase with first letter capitalized.
 Note that this differs from Scala's official guide.

   ```scala
   final class MyAnnotation extends StaticAnnotation
   ```